sstuti4/Openlane-Sky130-workshop/README.md

 # 3. Day 2: Chip floorplan and Introduction to Library Cells

 On Day 2, definition of width and height of core and die.
 Factors like *Utilization factor* and *Aspect ratio* important to understand a design were introduced and their effects were discussed.
-Steps involved to define location of **pre-placed cell**  & it's advantage of enhacing reusability and **de-coupling capacitor**  and how they help during switching to avoid failure explained.
-A fully charged De-coupling cap placed paralllel to circuits to ensure proper supply of peak current *Ipeak* by decoupling them from main supply voltage.
+Steps involved to define location of **pre-placed cell**  & it's advantage of enhancing reusability and **de-coupling capacitor**  and how they help during switching to avoid failure explained.
+A fully charged De-coupling cap placed parallel to circuits to ensure proper supply of peak current *Ipeak* by decoupling them from main supply voltage.
 Hence de-coupling cap ensures proper *local communication* while multiple Vdd & Vss lines lead to proper *global communication* avoiding voltage droop and ground bounce conditions.
 Step of placing **logical cell placement blockage** to avoid PnR tool to place anything.

 **Characterization**

-Input information required by Characterization softwares are PDKs, DRC & LVS rules and spice models.
+Input information required by Characterization software’s are PDKs, DRC & LVS rules and spice models.
 The design steps of it involve *Circuit Design* and *Layout design* characterization.
 The software GUNA used for characterization.
 The characterization can be classified as Timing characterization, Power characterization and Noise characterization.

 **Characterization flow steps**

 * Model file of CMOS containing basic property definitions
 * Read extracted Spice Netlist
-* Recognize the behavior of cell
+* Recognize the behaviour of cell
 * Read the subcircuits
-* Attact the power sources
+* Attract the power sources
 * Apply input or stimulus
 * Provide necessary output capacitance
 * Provide necessary simulation commands